 From a hydroponic growing system that allows for year-round fresh produce to an immigrant-focused law firm with an innovative and affordable fee structure, the field of seven fellows for the 2020-2021 Initiators Fellowship has been selected across Minnesota.
 West central Minnesota is home to two of them – Rachel Stone and Elke Richards.

-West Central Initiative is joining forces with the Initiative Foundation and Southwest Initiative Foundation to offer The Initiators Fellowship as a way to help aspiring social entrepreneurs fast-track their ideas, grow their social and professional networks and further develop their business and community leadership skills.
+West Central Initiative, along with the Initiative Foundation and Southwest Initiative Foundation, offers the Initiators Fellowship as a way to help aspiring social entrepreneurs fast-track their ideas, grow their social and professional networks and further develop their business and community leadership skills.
 The program provides a $30,000 annual stipend along with an executive-level mentor, comprehensive programming, educational opportunities and support from dedicated staff members.

-“We expect that Initiator Fellows from our region will become ambassadors for the movement, demonstrating how and why this kind of entrepreneurship is valuable and contributes to both the social and economic vitality of West Central Minnesota,” said Anna Wasescha, president and CEO of West Central Initiative.
-“We hope that this program will provide exactly the kind of support that entrepreneurs in our communities need to take their very good ideas and preliminary hard work to the next level.”
+“We expect that Initiator Fellows from our region will become ambassadors for the movement, demonstrating how and why this kind of entrepreneurship is valuable and contributes to both the social and economic vitality of west central Minnesota,” said Anna Wasescha, president of West Central Initiative.
+“We hope that this program will provide exactly the kind of support that social entrepreneurs in our communities need to take their very good ideas and preliminary hard work to the next level.”

 West Central Initiative Fellows